LaunchThat/frontend-guidelines-questionnaire/README.md

 - **Are you using a [graded browser support](https://github.com/yui/yui3/wiki/Graded-Browser-Support) system?**
 - **Are there specific components that require [more specific grading](https://www.filamentgroup.com/lab/grade-the-components.html)?**

+- IE8 - Whites and Lux (Legal) -
+-

 -----------

 ## Localization